RafaelCartenet/BOTAI/README.md

 Note that the most right ammount is the balance after that the bet has been done, before the result of next time step.

 ## LSTM
 This is the first try of predictive model, using LSTM neural networks.
+**in construction**